 Growing organic edible flowers is about so much more than simply removing chemicals from the growing process or meeting the strict standards of the Soil Association.
 It is about developing an understanding of the plants that we grow; working with the seasons; improving the soil structure and letting plants mature at a pace which allows their full flavour, colours and perfume to develop.
 Being certified organic is therefore an expensive option both financially and in time as there are no shortcuts.
 We grow in the soil, as nature intended, not in substrate in pots.
 We have polytunnels to protect from the elements and naturally extend the seasons but we don’t artificially heat these.

 Every year offers up different challenges but we would not change a single thing.
 We live and work in the most beautiful part of the country.
-My ‘office’ is now a poly tunnel with view across towards Dartmoor and most importantly we do a job that we absolutely love, working with fabulous people who are passionate about the region and about food.
+Our ‘office’ is now a poly tunnel with view across towards Dartmoor and most importantly we do a job that we absolutely love, working with fabulous people who are passionate about the region and about food.

 Our electricity comes from photovoltaic cells on the barn roof.
 Our water comes from a natural spring and is sterilised using UV filters so no chemicals, even chlorine are present.
 Our waste water is filter through a natural reed bed system.
 Our edible flower packaging is 100% recycled and recyclable.
 This means our carbon footprint is almost negligible.
 No other edible flower specialist goes to these lengths to have such a green organic business.